en9apr/DTLZ2/ReadME.md

 # Alternative Infill Strategies for Expensive Multi-Objective Optimisation
-A. Rahat, R. Everson, and J. Fieldsend.<br />
+A. Rahat, R. Everson, and J. Fieldsend.
 Department of Computer Science, University of Exeter, UK.

 >This repository contains Python code for the infill streategies presented in __Alternative Infill Strategies for Expensive Multi-Objective Optimisation__ by A. Rahat, R. Everson and J. Fieldsend, to appear in GECCO 2017 proceedings.
 Please refer to the _LICENSE_ before using the code.